 Opportunity Cost

-You might decline one role hoping that another higher paid one comes along shortly, only to find out that you’d have been better accepting the initial role if you spend several more weeks out of contract in the meantime.
-Clearly, the strength of the contract market will affect how bullish you are.
+You might decline one role, hoping that another higher-paid one comes along shortly, only to find out that you’d have been better off accepting the initial role if you spent several more weeks out of contract.
+The strength of the contract market will affect how bullish you are.

 Your negotiation skills